 The reference PSF that is subtracted from each target integration is created using the list of reference PSFs and the KLIP algorithm (Soummer et al. 2012).

-The target images (including those at different rotations) are combined into a single combined image.
-This is done using the AstroDrizzle code with the output pixel size set to the input pixel size.
+The target images (including those at different rotations) are resampled and combined into a single image where the distortion has been removed, and where the pixels in the output image all have the same spatial scale, which is equal to the input detector pixel scale by default.

 Exposure level products